Distributed Dispatching in the Parallel Server Model: Tidal Water Filling

 \T{Setup.} We consider systems with different numbers of servers~$N$ and dispatchers~$M$.
 For each system, we run a set of simulations.
 Each simulation is configured with a different load and lasts for $10^5$ time slots (rounds).

 \T{Results.} \Cref{fig:evaluation:complete:loadsweep} shows the mean job response time ($y$-axis) across the different loads ($x$-axis) for different systems.
 It is notable that \sTWF\/ outperforms all other policies in the splittable case across all systems, and \uTWF\/ does the same in the unsplittable case.
-Moreover, as the load increases the gap between the TWF policies and the rest grows significantly.
-We remark that none of the other policies is in second place across the board.
-For example, sJSQ is the second best at the smaller system~$(N=100,M=5)$ while sJIQ is the second best at the largest system~$(N=200,M=20)$.
+Moreover, as the load increases the gap between the TWF policies and the rest grows.

 As mentioned in~\cref{sec:Intro} and in~\cite{dean2013tail,nishtala2017hipster,lu2011join,schurman2009user}, tail distributions play a crucial role in the parallel-server setting.
 We proceed to measure the tail distributions under various system parameters under the challenging scenario of a high load of ($\rho=0.99$).
 This is depicted in \Cref{fig:evaluation:complete:ccdf} using the complementary cumulative distribution function (CCDF), which shows for each response time ($x$-axis, denoted by $\tau$), what is the fraction of jobs that surpass it ($y$-axis).
-E.g, for sLSQ in system~$(200,10)$ the response time of the 99$^{th}$ percentile (\ie $10^{-2}$) is $\approx50$ rounds.
-Again, our \TWLs\/ policies outperform all other techniques in all systems.
-Notice, that while uJSQ(2) is competitive in comparison to the other techniques when considering delay-tail decay, it is less favorable compared to them in terms of the average response time (see, e.g., \Cref{fig:evaluation:complete:loadsweep:unsplit}).
-Intuitively, this is because its increased randomness helps to reduce worst-case herding, but at the price of often not utilizing good available servers.
 In summary, in the complete information case, our simulations show that the TWF policies consistently outperform the previous approaches when the load is high.
+Further, TWF has a considerably lower ``price of distribution'', in the splittable case, compared to other policies as evident by the comparison to CWF.

+\T{Additional results.} Both the distributions that are chosen to model the arrivals processes and the size of the system clearly impact the results.
+Accordingly, we have also conducted simulations with a heavy tail distribution (Log-normal) and a larger system (500 servers).
+For these simulations, detailed in Appendices \ref{app:htarrivalseval} and \ref{app:largersystemseval}, we observe that the gap is still significantly in favor of TWF.